 As you can see, answering the question of why Trevor cheated on his biology exam can become a bit complex.
 Here are different ways to think about this question in light of these five timeless debates:

-Consistency Versus Change Across Development.
+- Consistency vs. Change Across Development.
 Maybe the traits that underlie cheating are learned early in life and set up a pattern of cheating that becomes deeply entrenched in one's behavior.
 Maybe Trevor has always been a cheater and always will be.
-On the other hand, maybe people really can change and perhaps after the principal gives him a good talking to, he'll start to adapt his behavior to a more honest and hard-working approach.
+On the other hand, maybe people really can change, and perhaps after the principal gives him a good talking to, he'll start to adapt his behavior to a more honest and hard-working approach.
 He is young, after all.

 In the field of scientific psychology, we work to develop concepts that help to explain behavior.
 This said, these concepts don't exist in a vacuum.
 Many concepts in the field can be thought of in terms of the five timeless debates that are presented here.